codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

-Explore and try out more of our functionality in Environments and Products.
+Try out more of our functionality in Environments and Products.